-stratigraphic section of the Zebra Nappe above this basal thrust fault (Quinn and Grotzinger, 2016).
+The eastern face of the Naukluft mountains adjacent to Onis Farm (24.32° S, 16.23° E) contains mixed siliciclastic and carbonate strata above a regionally significant thrust fault (Rowe et al., 2012).
+Recent mapping and stratigraphic studies in the area identified a minimally deformed stratigraphic section of the Zebra Nappe above this basal thrust fault (Quinn and Grotzinger, 2016).
 Using UAV imagery gathered during this field study [Figure 12a], we construct a coarseresolution digital outcrop model of this area [Figure 12a]; this dataset is used to test the recovery of bedding orientations by the techniques described in this paper.
 Assessing the quality of measurements by UAVs is of significant interest for terrestrial field geological studies (e.g. Cawood et al., 2017), and multi-view aerial data tests the functionality of the method with off-vertical errors and ad-hoc photogrammetry that characterize UAV-based surface model creation.

-4.2.1 Datasets An 80-meter elevation range within the ~300 m cliff face at Onis Farm was chosen for this comparison, comprising the upper Ubisis Formation, the Tsams Formation, and the lower Lemoenputs Formation of the Zebra Nappe; field structural data was subset from a stratigraphic dataset assembled for the entire cliff (Quinn and Grotzinger, 2016).
+4.2.1 Datasets An 80-m elevation range within the ~300 m cliff face at Onis Farm was chosen for this comparison, comprising the upper Ubisis Formation, the Tsams Formation, and the lower Lemoenputs Formation of the Zebra Nappe; field structural data was subset from a stratigraphic dataset assembled for the entire cliff (Quinn and Grotzinger, 2016).
 Within the target elevation range, bedding orientation measurements were collected at six locations with a Brunton compass clinometer, and the GPS position and description of the measured bed were logged [Figure 12].
-The elevation of each measurement was determined after measurement by draping the georeferenced data atop an Advanced Land Observing Satellite (ALOS) global 15-m resolution photogrammetric DEM, which was used as a regional topographic basemap.
+The elevation of each measurement was determined after measurement by draping